Last updated on August 18th, 2023 at 05:15 pm

 We stayed in Sukhumvit area in So Sofitel Bangkok.
 We had an amazing luxury experience from the welcome drinks in the lobby, we knew that the experience will be special.

-The staff were wearing their special uniforms, and they walked us through the different atmospheres of the hotel; they featured water elements and wood floors that were used on different floors of the hotel.
+The staff was wearing their special uniforms, and they walked us through the different atmospheres of the hotel; they featured water elements and wood floors that were used on different floors of the hotel.

 Our room had a modern interior design and you can really tell that we liked it so much, we spent a lot of our time just taking pictures.
 We had a huge bathtub with a view, a couch, a king-sized bed–everything was just so beautiful.